Navigating The Rise: Essential Insights Into Soaring Van Insurance Costs

 Insurers love this.

-They know racking keeps your equipment safe, drastically lowering the risk of damage while on the road.
+They know it keeps your equipment safe, drastically lowering the risk of damage while on the road.

 Less damage means fewer claims, and fewer claims mean lower premiums for you.